 B. The lending, copying, or giving of answers or information on any assignments or test.

-C. Providing unwarranted access to materials or information so that credit may be dishonestly claimed by others.
+C. Providing unwarranted access to materials or information so that others may dishonestly claim credit.

 D. Forging or falsifying of any school/teacher records or forms.